 Europe is one of the most popular destinations for US travelers, and the team of Flight Experts at Scott’s Cheap Flights spends hundreds of hours every week searching for flight deals to the continent (along with other destinations all around the world).
-While much of Europe was off limits for most of 2020, things are beginning to open back up and we continue to send our members fantastic fares for trips in summer 2021 through spring 2022.
+Despite rising prices for domestic fares, deals to Europe can be a relative bargain and we continue to send our members fantastic fares for trips in summer 2022 through spring 2023.

 Those deals come with high standards.
 We don’t send deals on certain budget airlines and we don’t send our members deals for ultra-last-minute dates or for flights with terrible routing.
 In short, we only send truly great deals to our members—with a savings of $550 per ticket, on average—and we know that when it comes to scoring cheap international flights, the city you fly into matters as much as where you're departing from.

 Deals to some cities in Europe are simply more prevalent than deals to others, and there are a number of factors that impact fares and frequency of deals—including the amount of airports in the city, the number of airlines serving those airports, and the amount of competition on various routes to and from that city.